Phantas0s/ottosocial/README.md

 1. Go to [Twitter app management](https://developer.twitter.com/en/apps).
 Log in if necessary.
 2. Click on "Create an app".
 3. Fill the required fields.
-4. You'll need the API key, API secret key, Access Token and Access Token Secret to authorize ottosocial to send tweets (see below).
+4. You'll need to copy the API key, API secret key, Access Token and Access Token Secret provided, to authorize ottosocial to send tweets (see below the configuration).

 # Commands

 For now, only the command `csv` is available.

-You can use a [terminal multiplexer](https://thevaluable.dev/tmux-boost-productivity-terminal/) or `&` to run ottosocial in the background.
+I advise you to use a [terminal multiplexer](https://thevaluable.dev/tmux-boost-productivity-terminal/) or `&` to run ottosocial in the background.

 # Configuration